Relationship Advice for Women

 In 1979, he was named the smartest man in the world by Omni Magazine.
 His mother said this: “If that’s the world’s smartest man, God help us.”

-While I puzzle over the meaning behind Mrs. Feynman’s words, she’s exactly right.
-I don’t know what the theory of electro blah blah blah is, but I do know this.
+While I puzzle over the reason behind Mrs. Feynman’s words, she’s exactly right.
+I don’t know what the theory of quantum electro blah blah blah is, but I do know this.
 The smartest man in the world can’t hold a candle to the one who put the stars into place and told the oceans where to stop.
 The smartest man in the world didn’t create you.
-And the smartest man in the world certainly doesn’t know you personally, love you immeasurably and care about you and the situation in which you find yourself.
+And the smartest man in the world certainly doesn’t know you personally, love you immeasurably, and care about you and the situation in which you find yourself.
 So, for my money, if I’m going to listen to a person, I want them to be listening to God.

 How do you find such a person?
 I would seek out a pastor, a professional Christian counselor, a mature leader in a church, or a trusted and mature Christian family member or friend who has a solid and successful marriage.